45 dead as militia, bandits clash in northern Nigeria - Journal du Cameroun

 “They burnt down many homes,” he said.

-In Adamawa, in the northeast, meanwhile, at least 12 people were killed in an attack on several villages.

-The attacks underlined the diversity of Nigeria’s security threats that persist in the absence of a robust police force and efficient judicial system.
+The attacks underlined the diversity of Nigeria’s security threats that persist because of an overstretched army and security forces.

-Nigeria is in the grip of a security crisis as nomadic herders and sedentary farmers fight over land in an increasingly bloody battle for resources.

 Rural communities in Zamfara have been under siege for several years from cattle rustlers and kidnapping gangs, who have raided herding communities, killing, looting and burning homes.